woraphol-j/nasdaq/README.md

 ### Installation
 1. Clone the project from this Github repo.
 2. Create new databases for development and testing purposes in Postgresql.
-3. Update the knexfile.js at the root level of the project to reflect the.
+3. Update the knexfile.js at the root level of the project to point to both development and testing databases you created in the previous step.
 4. Run the command: npm install.
 5. Run the command: npm start.
 6. The server should start up and the application will be available on localhost:3000.